menono-uk/SellInRuleEngine/README.md

 ## How it works
 The libary is an implementation of a Rules Pattern.
-Using predefined set of rules classes which are loaded dunamically from the libarary at runtime.
+Using predefined set of rules classes which are loaded dynamically at runtime.

 ## Contributing